cosmicdreams/drupal-storybook/README.md

 ### Storybook part

 1. Update yarn: `ddev yarn`
-2. Run storybook: `ddev yarn storybook`
+2. Run storybook and keep it running: `ddev yarn storybook`
-3. Navigate to your storybook: https://<your-project-name>.ddev.site:6006
+3. Launch Storybook in a browser: `ddev storybook`

 ## General usage
 To prepare your modules and themes for use with storybook you'll mainly rely upon the drush command `ddev drush storybook:generate-all-stories`.
 If you find yourself executing that command frequently you can automate the execute of the command by doing the following: